 I recently heard someone describe understanding as the intersection of knowledge and action.

-Know-it-alls: They can expound on the pros and cons of every hangboard protocol that has ever been written, and a few of their own which, in their opinion, cover some of the major oversights in the original methods.
-Their explanation of the flaws in your workout’s time-under-tension sounds as if it could be straight from a Mel Siff or Tudor Bompa book (likely is).
+Know-it-alls: They can expound on the pros and cons of every hangboard method that has ever been written, and a few of their own which, in their opinion, cover some of the major oversights of the original methods.
+Their explanation of the flaws in your workout’s time-under-tension sounds as if it could be straight from a Mel Siff or Tudor Bompa book (and likely is).
 However, it’s these people that most often have the biggest issues making good training decisions.
-They know everything they need and then some, and it’s to their own detriment.
+They know everything they need, and then some, and it’s to their own detriment.

 If you regularly read about training for climbing, you probably already know more than enough to reach your current goals.
-Now, I believe few things are more important than constant learning, but what is the point in gaining knowledge that you never put to use?
+I believe few things are more important than constant learning, but what is the point in gaining knowledge that you never put to use?

-I find it interesting that a lot of great climbers are written off as ‘naturals’ or ‘gifted’ because they have limited knowledge on training or because their methods go against accepted protocol.
+I find it interesting that a lot of great climbers are written off as "naturals" or "gifted" because they have limited knowledge on training or because their methods go against accepted protocol.

 Stay hungry for knowledge.
 Never stop learning.
 But as you do this, constantly strive to turn that knowledge into understanding.